Bifidobacteria serve as indicators of fecal contamination in tropical water bodies

 Abstract

-Human fecal contamination in water constitutes an important public health risk, however, the indicator microorganisms commonly used to detect fecal contamination do not identify its specific source.
-The detection of certain species of the genus Bifidobacterium such as B. adolescentis and B. dentium has been proposed as an effective marker of human fecal contamination, but this has not been evaluated in tropical environmental conditions.
-The objective of this work was to determine the profile of bifidobacteria in a water sample from the Mesolandia swamp in the Colombian Caribbean and in 260 human and 94 domestic animal fecal samples from a human settlement peripheral to the swamp.
-The DNA extracted from each of the samples was amplified by PCR using gender-specific primers based on the 16S rRNA gene sequence and separated by DGGE (Denaturing Gradient Gel Electrophoresis).
-The bands obtained in DGGE, were extracted from the gel, re-amplified, sequenced and the sequences compared with the GenBank database.
-Bifidobacterial profiling in DGGE showed the presence of eight species of Bifidobacteria in the water sample, which were also identified in human feces.
-B. adolescentis and B. dentium proposed as markers of human fecal contamination were also found in domestic animals.
-In this study, under the environmental and experimental conditions evaluated, it was not possible to find a specific Bifidobacteria species to be used as a marker of human fecal contamination in tropical environments.
-However, the applied method allowed a closer approximation to the origin of fecal contamination in relation to traditional cultural methods, since it was possible to find identical DNA sequences in water and fecal samples.
+Human fecal contamination poses a significant public health concern in water sources, yet standard indicator microorganisms for detecting such contamination fail to pinpoint the exact source.
+The genus Bifidobacterium, particularly species like B. adolescentis and B. dentium, has been suggested as a potential marker for identifying human fecal pollution, though this proposal has yet to be tested in tropical settings.
+This study aimed to assess the presence of bifidobacteria in a water sample from the Mesolandia swamp in the Colombian Caribbean, as well as in 260 human fecal samples and 94 samples from domestic animals in a nearby settlement.
+DNA was extracted from each sample and subjected to PCR amplification with gender-specific primers targeting the 16S rRNA gene, followed by DGGE (Denaturing Gradient Gel Electrophoresis) separation.
+DGGE bands were then excised, re-amplified, sequenced, and compared to the GenBank database.
+The DGGE profiling revealed the presence of eight Bifidobacteria species in the water sample, matching those found in human feces.
+The proposed markers B. adolescentis and B. dentium were also detected in domestic animal feces.
+Despite the efforts, the study was unable to identify a unique Bifidobacteria species that could serve as a reliable marker for human fecal contamination in tropical environments under the evaluated conditions.
+Nevertheless, the methodology employed provided a more precise approximation to the source of fecal contamination than traditional cultural methods, as identical DNA sequences were found in both water and fecal samples.

 Keywords